brandongregory/dndhelp/src/5e-character-creation/class-playstyles.md

 - [Hector vs Achilles from _Troy_](https://www.youtube.com/watch?v=NQ62frK74u0) - Two quintessential Fighters squaring off against each other.
 - [Legolas from _Lord of the Rings_](https://www.youtube.com/watch?v=Ousk2CSMvWI) - Yes, Legolas is a Fighter, not a Ranger.
 He's extremely skilled with just about any weapon you give him, and shoots arrows like a turret.
 That's what a Fighter archer looks like.
+- [Auron from _Final Fantasy X_](/dnd-in-pop-culture/final-fantasy/ff10-auron/) - _Final Fantasy X's_ stoic badass is a great example of a Fighter.

 ## <a name="Monk"></a>Monk